mcyph/project-aria-bot/README.md

 - (A)ttest - Verify whether a given user is a Monash University Student

 # Contribute
 Feel free to fork this bot and add whatever you wish to it.
+If you want to contact me directly you can via my discord: Echo2124#3778

 # Planned Changes
 - Overhaul Database implementation/handler which is currently rather primative